Star-Wars-A-Cosmos-Divided-DevTeam/Star-Wars-A-Cosmos-Divided/README.md

 Our Offical Discord: [Star Wars: A Cosmos Divided][discord_link]

-If u have questions, feedback or issues feel free to use the mod-discussion channel.
+If u have questions, feedback or issues feel free to use the [mod-discussion channel][discord_discussion_link].

 Description
 ===========